kafunet/learngit2/README.md

 # learngit
-# add some tex to readme
+# add some tex to readmegit